mikeizbicki/git-game-v2/README.md

 #Level 2
-Welcome to level 1!
+You're now in level 2!
 Below is a riddle whose possible answer choices can be found by running the command:

 ```$ git log```